AVD Windows Multi-Session Intune Hybrid Azure AD Support

 Intune EnrollmentAuto MDM Enrollment with AAD TokenEnabledACN-Device-MGMT-Windows 10 PC (WVD) Settings

-AVD Windows Multi-Session Intune Hybrid Azure AD Support 4
+AVD Windows Multi-Session Intune Hybrid Azure AD Support – Table 1

 Intune Company Portal for AVD Windows Multi-User

 Yes, you can install the company portal.
-Ut I don’t recommend installing Intune company portal at this point with AVD Windows multi-user SKU.
+However, I don’t recommend installing the Intune company portal at this point with the AVD Windows multi-user SKU.

 I have seen issues with the Intune company portal when multiple users use the same Windows 10 VM.

-NOTE! – I don’t think there will be many use cases to have an available application on nonpersistent multi-session VMs in the AVD world.
+NOTE!
+I don’t think there will be many use cases for having an application available on nonpersistent multi-session VMs in the AVD world.
 Instead, we should look for MSIX AppAttach and App Masking for the above scenario.

-The point is that Intune support statement is not out for multi-user SKU yet.
+The point is that the Intune support statement is not out for multi-user SKUs yet.
 I don’t know whether there will be any support statement about Intune and multi-session with AVD GA.
 I know AVD is GA’d now, and Microsoft hasn’t announced the support yet.

-NOTE! – This device is already assigned to someone in your organization—contact company support about becoming the primary user.
-Ou can continue to use Company Portal, but functionality will be limited.
+NOTE!
+This device is already assigned to someone in your organization.
+Contact company support about becoming the primary user.
+You can continue to use the Company Portal, but functionality will be limited.

 I hope more details about Intune and AVD Windows 10 multi-session support will come out soon.
 You can still use Intune to manage AVD Windows 10 multi-session.